ut-astria/orbdetpy/README.rst

 --------

 The following example programs can be found in the 'examples' folder.
+These examples use the Python wrapper interface but calling the underlying Java implementation directly is quite straightforward.

 1) testsim.py : Demonstrates the measurement simulator.
 Note that
    maneuvers can be incorporated into the force model during simulation.